mwendwa5/postgres-ha/README.md

 - Minikube v1.33.1
 - Helm 3.15.4

+P.S.
+The charts used below are included in this repo in the directory `charts`.

 ### Install postgresql-ha chart
 For simplicity, we will add an alias to kubectl as below.
 ```console